wxie2017/wxie2017.github.io/pages/speech/free_software_even_more_important.md

 Good morning.

-The title of my speech today is free software is even more important today.
+The title of my speech is free software is even more important today.

 When a program respects users' freedom and community, we call it “free software.”
 We also sometimes call it “libre software” to emphasize that we're talking about